PrefectHQ/prefect/docs/guides/docker.md

     ```

     !!!tip "Linux users"
-        If you're running Linux, you'll need to set your `PREFECT_API_URL` to use the IP address of your machine instead of `host.docker.internal`.
+        If you're running Linux, set your `PREFECT_API_URL` to use the IP address of your machine instead of `host.docker.internal`.

-This manifest defines how our image will run when deployed in our Kubernetes cluster.
-Note that we will be running a single replica of our flow container.
-If you want to run multiple replicas of your flow container to keep up with an active schedule, or because our flow is resource-intensive, you can increase the `replicas` value.
+This manifest defines how your image will run when deployed in your Kubernetes cluster.
+Note that you will run a single replica of your flow container.
+If you want to run multiple replicas of your flow container to keep up with an active schedule, or because your flow is resource-intensive, you can increase the `replicas` value.

-### Deploying our flow to the cluster
+### Deploy your flow to the cluster

-Now that we have a deployment manifest, we can deploy our flow to the cluster by running:
+Now that you have a deployment manifest, you can deploy your flow to the cluster by running:

 ```bash
 kubectl apply -f deployment-manifest.yaml
 ```

-We can monitor the status of our Kubernetes deployment by running:
+Monitor the status of your Kubernetes deployment by running:

 ```bash
 kubectl get deployments
 ```

-Once the deployment has successfully started, we can check the logs of our flow container by running the following:
+Once the deployment has successfully started, you can check the logs of your flow container by running the following:

 ```bash
 kubectl logs -l flow=get-repo-info
 ```

-Now that we're serving our flow in our cluster, we can trigger a flow run by running:
+Now that you're serving your flow in your cluster, you can trigger a flow run by running:

 ```bash
 prefect deployment run get-repo-info/prefect-docker-guide
 ```

-If we navigate to the URL provided by the `prefect deployment run` command, we can follow the flow run via the logs in the Prefect UI!
+Navigate to the URL provided by the `prefect deployment run` command and follow the flow run through the logs in the Prefect UI.

 ## Prefect-maintained Docker images